naveen0928/namaste-react/HomeWork.md

 20. React lifecycle method diagram - https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
 21. Single Page Application - React
 22. Why can we use async in componentdidupdate() but not in useEffect()?

+23. What is Single Responsibility Principle? - Function/Class should have single responsibility or identity
+                                             - More Re-usable, maintainable, testable
+24. What is Utility Function?
+25. Lazy loading, Suspense